gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Hybrid Traffic Generator: Dividing Memory Address Range Cont.

-If we want to give each Linear Traffic Generator Core an equal chunk of the given memory address range, we need `num_linear_cores` partitions.
+If we want to give each Linear Traffic Generator Core an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr`, `num_linear_cores` times.

-This is so that all of the Linear Traffic Generator Cores together cover all of the given memory address range.

 To do this, we need to add the following line to our code under the comment labeled `(2)`.